Ashok54942/My-Portfolio/README.md

 ## ✨ Features

 - Fully responsive design
-- Hero section with animated intro
+- Home section with animated intro
 - About Me section with image & bio
 - Projects showcase with descriptions and GitHub links
 - Skills & tools section with badges/icons